-Dogs make a substantial part of the human world.
+Dogs make up a substantial part of the human world.
 They undoubtedly make our lives happier, healthier, and joyful.

-Don’t be harsh on your Tommy, for he feels everything.
+Please don’t be harsh on your Tommy, for he feels everything.
 He can read your facial expressions and assimilate the anger you pass his way.

 Whereas they also feel the love, care, and affection that you offer them.
 And they would do absolutely anything to return the favor.